microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/identityprotection-overview.md

 ---
-title: "Use the Azure AD Identity Protection APIs"
+title: "Use the Azure AD Identity Protection API"
 description: "Use Microsoft Graph to query the Identity Protection APIs to receive information about risk detected by Azure AD Identity Protection."
 author: "cloudhandler"
 ms.localizationpriority: medium